 The school day begins at 8:25.
-If you drive your child to school and arrive after that time, you must park and walk your child into the building and sign him/her in to school.
+If you drive your child to school and arrive after that time, your child will be considered tardy.
 Please make every effort to have your child arrive to school on time.
 Children who arrive late to school miss important classroom routines and often feel rushed and confused as they begin their day.

 Please pack your child a healthy snack every day.
 If your child also brings lunch from home, please pack it in a separate bag.
 Please remind your child that food is not shared or distributed in school.
 (Birthdays and holidays are celebrated without food.)
 The only exceptions are two school events: Field Day and the First Grade Moving-Up Ceremony in June.
 Parents will be notified in advance if food will be offered in school.